Telecommunication-Telemedia-Assessment/AVT-ECoClass-VR/README.md

     * `av-sa_360_binaural`: Example output data (head rotation and speaker-to-story mappings) for the 360° IVE (binaural audio condition)
     * `av-sa_cgi_binaural`: Example output data (head rotation and speaker-to-story mappings) for the CGI IVE (binaural audio condition)

-Please cf. the README of the respective IVE to get more information on how to get them running.
+Please cf. the paper for more details and the README of the respective IVE to get more information on how to get them running.

 ## Dataset overview